A Foodcentric Life

 • When water is boiling, cook corn first for 3 minutes.
 Remove the cobs, drain and cool, the slice the kernels off of the cobs.
 Keep water boiling.

-Next cook the green beans in the same pot for 5 minutes, then remove immediately to the ice water.
+Next cook the green beans in the same pot for 5 minutes or until just tender, then remove immediately to the ice water.
 Drain and dry.
 If beans are long, cut them in 2-3 pieces.

 Make vinaigrette